What Cello Health does

 Cello’s big claim to fame is that it works with 24 of the top 25 pharmaceutical companies around the world.

-How it’s doing
+How it is doing

-What the boss says
+What the boss says: Mark Scott, chief executive

 What analysts say